telerik/ajax-docs/api/server/Telerik.Web.UI/RadialPointer.md

 Gets or sets the color of the pointer.

+###  Length `Double`

+Pointer length based on the distance to the scale.
+            The default length of 1 makes the pointer exactly reache the scale.
+            Accepts values between 0.1 and 1.5.

 ###  Value `Nullable`1`

 Gets or sets the value at which the pointer is pointing.